space

 So, in plain English, you resent being dominated, and yet you accept it—indeed even invite it—because you’re too scared to acknowledge—and then express—your anger at being dominated.

 Up until now, in your psychotherapy, you have managed to keep parts of yourself secret, and that gave the illusion that things were going well.
 All the love, none of the anger, and hence no fantasies.
-But when your psychotherapist decides to move, everything falls apart.
+But when your psychopsychotherapist decides to move, everything falls apart.
 It’s a decision that dominates the psychotherapy.
 And, like most things psychological, it triggers its mirror image.
 “Huh?
 Mirror image?” you ask.
 Well, she wants to leave and you won’t let her, right?
-That is, you won’t let her in so far as you feel the need to take care of her feelings.
+That is, you won’t let her leave in so far as you believe you need to take care of her feelings.
 In your fantasy, you want to leave and she won’t let you.
-Why?
-Because in your childhood, when you were “smothered” with fraudulent caring, emotionally you wanted to leave but she or he wouldn’t let you.
-So it’s the same theme of domination, whether original or reflected.
+So, why is there such a dynamic?
+Because in your childhood, when you were “smothered” with fraudulent caring, you wanted to escape the abuse but your abuser wouldn’t let you.
+Now the theme of domination, whether original or reflected, troubles you.

-So what can you do?
-You need to speak your hurt and frustration or it will remain a closed circle.
+So, what can you do?
+Unless you can speak therapeutically about your hurt and frustration, you will remain in a closed circle.

 Unfortunately, you can’t keep anything secret, not your fantasies, and not even your particular sexual desires.
 It may not be politically correct, but every aspect of your life has to be examined as being a possible defense against your anger at the original smothering.
-And to get to that anger—so that it can be expressed openly and healed—you have to get past your anger at your psychotherapist for doing to you what you have always wanted to do to the one who smothered you originally.
+And to get to that anger—so that it can be expressed openly and healed—it will be necessary to get past your anger at your psychotherapist for doing to you what you have always wanted to do to the one who smothered you originally.

 It’s a weird thing, psychology, what with its twists and turns and distorted reflections of reality.
 And what’s happening now probably isn’t at all what you expected your psychotherapy to be.
-And it’s even likely that your psychotherapist doesn’t even understand what is happening.
-But if you seize the opportunity to encounter it all, without qualification, then you have a chance to gain life by losing your fears of openly defending yourself against domination.
+It’s even likely that your psychotherapist doesn’t understand the depth of what is happening.
+But if you seize the opportunity to encounter your distress, without qualification, then you have a chance to gain life by losing your fears of openly defending yourself against domination.

-Be advised, however, your psychotherapist may not be able to deal with these things.
-Only the really expert psychotherapists have overcome almost all their fears and blind spots.
+Be advised, however, your psychotherapist may not be able to deal with the deep dynamics of these things.
+Only really expert psychotherapists have overcome almost all their fears and blind spots.
 Just understand that your speaking about all this is critical for YOU; if your psychotherapist can work with all this therapeutically, then your psychotherapy will have advanced by a huge leap.
 If she can’t deal with it, then let her move away peacefully—and then find someone who can do real psychotherapy.
-And be grateful that her moving has made it possible for you to “move” as well.
+And be grateful that her moving has made it possible for you to “move” in real healing as well.

 Back to the list of questions